KaceCottam/WireStructure/docs/4-Nodes.md

 think of an 8-way doubly-linked list.
 Nodes will be a root type that can be expanded upon using Object Oriented Programming.

+Wire nodes will be able to go 'underneath' other wire nodes by creating a wire node at the same position as other node, and not connecting to it.
+This will require one node for every sublevel.
+Using this strategy, we can make connections up to four levels deep (since every wire needs 2 connections to be useful)!
+How this will be handled in the gui is either going to be a modified button press sequence or cocentric circles of varying radii, where the smallest radius is the uppermost level.

 Gates
 ===
 Gates will be an expansion upon nodes.